upasadena/interactive-cyoa-tutorial/docs/appendix/about.md

 All original content (text, images, etc) in this tutorial is licensed under the [CC0 1.0][CC0] Universal Public Domain Dedication licence.

-Content in this instance is defined as any plaintext located within the `docs/` directory.
+Content in this instance is defined as any text located within the `docs/` directory, both how it is rendered in the website and how it exists within source files as plaintext.
 The formatting markup for Markdown belongs to the [Source Code](#source-code) licence.
 This means you can freely copy text from this website, but you cannot freely copy the text along with the Markdown.